ESHITA668/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Data Sales Insights using Power BI Dashboard and MySQL Workbench

-This Power BI dashboard provides comprehensive insights into sales data.
-It is designed to help businesses analyze their performance, identify key trends, and make data-driven decisions.
-The dashboard includes interactive visualizations and metrics that offer a detailed overview of sales performance, product trends, and regional insights.
+This project provides insights into sales data by using MySQL for data storage and Power BI for data visualization.
+The goal is to analyze sales trends, regional performance, and other business metrics using a Power BI dashboard.
+The data is stored and managed in a MySQL database.